Introduction

 ipnat_enable="YES"

-To specify where to load the IPNAT rules from:
+To specify where to load the IP

 ipnat_rules="/etc/ipnat.rules"